-An Inner Join or Merge is a symmetrical process of matching related rows in tables - an Inner Join can match related rows in 2 to 256 tables, and a Merge can match related rows in 2 tables.
+An Inner Join or Merge is a symmetrical process of matching related rows in tables ~ an Inner Join can match related rows in 2 to 256 tables, and a Merge can match related rows in 2 tables.

 The result of an Inner Join or Merge produces only matched rows from the tables.
-The result is illustrated by the shaded area AB in Figure 2.
+The result is illustrated by the shaded area AB in Figure 1.

-Figure 2.
+Figure 1.
 Venn Diagram - Inner Join or Merge

 An Outer Join or Merge is an asymmetrical process of matching related rows in 2 tables.
-Like an Inner Join or Merge, an Outer Join or Merge can match related rows in tables.
-However, this is where the similarities end because the resulting set of data from an Outer Join or Merge also contains unmatched rows from the left, right, or both tables.
-The ability to preserve unmatched rows is the major difference in the Outer Join and Merge constructs.
+The resulting set of data also contains unmatched rows from the left, right, or both tables.

 The result of a Left Outer Join or Merge produces matched rows from both tables while preserving all unmatched rows from the left table.
-The result is illustrated by the shaded areas A and AB in Figure 3.
+The result is illustrated by the shaded areas A and AB in Figure 2.

-Figure 3.
+Figure 2.
 Venn Diagram - Left Outer Join or Merge

 The result of a Right Outer Join or Merge produces matched rows from both tables while preserving all unmatched rows from the right table.
-The result is illustrated by the shaded areas B and AB in Figure 4.
+The result is illustrated by the shaded areas B and AB in Figure 3.